hamidreza-s/Espresso/README.md

     end.
 ```

-How to implement a new sink
+How to implement a new Sink
 -----

-The `espresso_source.erlq is the behaviour for writing new sinks with the following callbacks:
+The `espresso_source.erl` is the behaviour for writing new sinks with the following callbacks:

 ```erlang
 -callback run(Opts :: map(), Processor :: espresso_processor()) -> ok.